 Alongside the wine, they also serve a few choice small plates that pair well with wine (think cheese and charcuterie).
 You can make a table reservation on their website, but it’s not always necessary.
 They’re open every day from 11am to 10 or 11 pm.
 Check their website for details.
 Our favorite locations is at Victoria Station (west London).
 There’s also one in Clapham Junction and a few other locations.

 Bedales Pub Quiz for Winos

 If you happen to be in London on a Sunday, be sure to check out Bedales Spitalfields’ event calendar.
 They host a wine pub quiz (held various Sundays at 5pm – check the schedule online).
 For two hours, you’ll join other wine lovers (both locals and visitors) in testing your wine and general trivia knowledge.
-The quiz is split into 3 rounds; each round features a wine that you must identify, and 10 trivia questions you must answer correct for a chance to wine it all!
+The quiz is split into 3 rounds; each round features a wine that you must identify, and 10 trivia questions you must answer correctly for a chance to win it all.

 The prize for the winner is a bottle of wine that can be drank in house or taken away.
 Tickets for the quiz are only £10, which includes entry to the quiz and 3 small glasses of wine (which can be shared by 2 people).
 Bedales has many weekday events as well, so be sure to check their schedule.

 Believe me when I say there are probably a million other great foodie things to do in London.
 I’m only just scraping the surface.
 As I find them out for myself, I’ll be adding them to the list here.
 If you know of one not mentioned, please let me know so I can add it as well!

 Happy eating!
 By the way, if you like this post, please consider pinning the images below to your Pinterest boards to share it with your friends and followers!